gbudanur/Link_Website_Generator/README.md

 | Site Title   | This will be shown over your links             |

 You can add as much as links you'd like.
-#### On the result page, either download index.html and upload it to your hosting service, or copy the code and use it as you like.
+-On the result page, either download index.html and upload it to your hosting service, or copy the code and use it as you like.
-#### You will need to shut down the app.py from the Task Manager when you are done.
+- You will need to shut down the app.py from the Task Manager when you are done.
 ## Roadmap

 - Additional customizability options